MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/hybrid-cloud-print/hybrid-cloud-print-deploy.md

 ### Step 1 - Install Azure AD Connect to sync between Azure AD and on-premises AD
 1. On the Windows Server Active Directory machine, download the Azure AD Connect software
-2. Launch the Azure AD Connect installation package and select "Use express settings"
+2. Launch the Azure AD Connect installation package and select **Use express settings**
-3. Enter the information requested in the installation process and click "Install"
+3. Enter the information requested in the installation process and click **Install**

 ### Step 2 - Install Hybrid Cloud Print package on the Print Server